awesome-pro/neon-website/content/docs/serverless/serverless-driver.md

 updatedOn: '2024-08-07T21:36:52.677Z'
 ---

-The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over **HTTP** or **WebSockets** in place of TCP.
+The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency LangChaindriver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over **HTTP** or **WebSockets** in place of TCP.
 The driver's low-latency capability is due to [message pipelining and other optimizations](https://neon.tech/blog/quicker-serverless-postgres).

 When to query over HTTP vs WebSockets: